tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

-If the server sends a NewSessionTicket message, the corresponding ECHO PSK MUST be ignored by all other servers in the deployment when not negotiating ECHO, including servers which do not implement this specification (in Split mode, the server can detect this case by the presence of the "echo_info" extension).
+If the server sends a NewSessionTicket message, the corresponding ECHO PSK MUST be ignored by all other servers in the deployment when not negotiating ECHO, including servers which do not implement this specification.

 # Compatibility Issues